 - Actively participating in a standardization process:

 If you’ve ever been a part of a standardization process (like quality certifications, drafting of mission statements, etc.), then you’re sure to have realized the sheer volume of communication challenges these situations can bring up.
 Standardization processes often deliver (intangible) benefits that not everyone cares about.
 This means that you will face a lot of resistance upfront from others.
-But if you’ve been an active participant of a successful standardization process, then you’ve learnt the trick to go beyond people’s resistance, and effectively draw them in to a common point of view.
+But if you’ve been an active participant in a successful standardization process, then you’ve learnt the trick to go beyond people’s resistance and effectively draw them into a common point of view.
 It’s fantastically effective communication!

-With companies expanding across the globe, employees no longer have the luxury of constant face-to-face communication with peers, clients, or even within teams.
+With companies expanding globally, employees no longer have the luxury of constant face-to-face communication with peers, clients, or even within teams.
 We have to use alternative means of communication like e-mails, technical proposals, blogging or even social media posts.
 Finally, it all comes down to writing.

 Great communication is no longer just a verbal skill; it also requires you to articulate your thoughts on paper in engaging ways.
 So don’t forget to showcase examples of solid written communication in your resume.

-- Or, you took charge of publishing online updated status reports during a crisis situation, so all stakeholders were kept appraised of the latest developments.
-This in turn empowered quicker decision making.
+- Or, you took charge of publishing online updated status reports during a crisis, so all stakeholders were kept appraised of the latest developments.
+This, in turn, empowered quicker decision making.